ramigs/nuxt-fauna-article/nuxt-fauna.md

-created, select the Role Admin you can name the key whatever you want and save Go to the Fauna dashboard and from the Security menu create a new key with the admin role, and name it `FAUNA_ADMIN`:
+created, select the Role Admin you can name the key whatever you want and save Go to the Fauna dashboard and from the Security menu create a new key with the admin role, and name it `FAUNA_ADMIN`: copy the secret key and save it as after you navigate away from this page it is not going to be displayed again

 **PRINTSCREEN**